Work with assets¶

 The Profile tab also displays details for all features in the dataset.
 To view details for a particular feature, scroll to it in the display and click.
 The Feature Details listed in the right panel update to reflect statistics for the feature.
 (These are the same statistics as those displayed on the Data for EDA1.)

 You can create new lists and feature transformations for features of any dataset in the catalog.
 To work with the tools, select the dataset in the main catalog and Feature Lists in the left panel.

-When you create feature lists, they are copied to the project when you create a project.
+When you create feature lists, they are copied to a project upon creation.
 You can then set the list to use for the project from the Feature List dropdown at the top of the Project Data list.
 See the section on working with Feature Lists for complete details on creating, modifying, and understanding these lists.

-The Feature List link also provides access to a tool for creating variable type feature transformations.
-While DataRobot bases variable type assignment on the values seen during EDA, there are times when you may need to change the type.
+The Feature List tab also provides access to a tool for creating variable type feature transformations.
+While DataRobot bases variable type assignments on the values seen during EDA, there are times when you may need to change the type.
 Refer to feature transformations documentation for complete details.